An estimated 140,000 Chinese were indentured to Cuba from 1847…

 One association is Havana’s National Association Chee Kung Tong, which is commonly referred to as Min Chih Tang (MCT).
-The Havana lodge—or logia, how members refer to their organization—has a restaurant and, above it, are residences and a shrine room where ceremonies and celebrations take place.
+The Havana lodge—or logia, as members refer to their organization—has a restaurant with residences and a shrine room located above, where ceremonies and celebrations take place.
 Society members pay 12 Cuban pesos (approximately 50 US cents) for annual membership and they receive breakfast and lunch every day of the year.
 In the great hall, with its mural of the Great Wall of China, members can watch Chinese language movies and read newspapers and books or socialize.

 In the early decades of the twentieth century, associations such as these boasted membership in the tens of thousands.
 The MCT currently has about 200 elderly members, men and women, and mainly second and third generation Chinese-Cubans.

-The group was founded in Cuba by Chinese immigrants in early 1887, but its roots stem much deeper in China, from the early 1760s, as an underground fraternity whose motive was to overthrow Manchu rule (also known as Qing) and fight for the reinstatement of the Ming Dynasty.
+The group was founded in Cuba by Chinese immigrants in 1887, but its roots are in China wherein the early 1760s it operated as an underground fraternity whose motive was to overthrow Manchu rule (of the Qing Dynasty) and to fight for the reinstatement of the Ming Dynasty.

 Brotherhoods such as the MCT, also called Hungmoon, thus became synonymous with secrecy and were established in China on the principles of loyalty and fraternity, operating covertly, and branching out from southern China to form a vast transnational network wherever large populations of Chinese immigrants (Huaqiao) are present overseas.